FederatedAI/FATE/doc/develop_guide.rst

    .. code-block:: python

-      def predict(self, data_inst, ):
+      def predict(self, data_inst):

     Data_inst is a DTable.
-Similar to fit function, you can define the prediction procedure in the predict function of different roles.
+Similar to fit function, you can define the prediction procedure in the predict function for different roles.
+When starting a predict task, this function will be called by model_base automatically.
+Meanwhile, in training task, this function will also be called to predict train data and validation data (if existed).
+If you are willing to use evaluation component to evaluate your predict result, it should be designed as the following format:

+    - for binary, multi-class classification task and regression task, result header should be: ["label", "predict_result", "predict_score", "predict_detail", "type"]
+        * label: Provided label
+        * predict_result: Your predict result.
+        * predict_score: For binary classification task, it is the score of label "1".
+For multi-class classification, it is the score of highest label.
+For regression task, it is your predict result.
+        * predict_detail: For classification task, it is the detail scores of each class.
+For regression task, it is your predict result.
+        * type: The source of you input data, eg. train or test.
+It will be added by model_base automatically.
+    - There are two Table return in clustering task.
+        The format of first Table: ["cluster_sample_count", "cluster_inner_dist", "inter_cluster_dist"]
+        * cluster_sample_count: The sample count of each cluster.
+        * cluster_inner_dist: The inner distance of each cluster.
+        * inter_cluster_dist: The inter distance between each clusters.
+        The format of second Table: ["predicted_cluster_index", "distance"]
+        * predicted_cluster_index: Your predict label
+        * distance: The distance between each sample to its center point.

 :Define your save_data interface: so that fate-flow can obtain output data through it when needed.